Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Experiments

 \section{Experiments}

-We validate our theoretical framework on synthetic manifolds with known orientability properties.
-The experiments demonstrate that (i) reconstruction loss alone enforces cocycle consistency without explicit regularisation (Lemma~\ref{lemma:cocycle-from-reconstruction}), (ii) the sign cocycle correctly classifies orientability via the coboundary test (Corollary~\ref{cor:practical-orientability}), and (iii) the computed invariants are stable under the conditions of Theorem~\ref{thm:sign-cocycle-stability}.
+We validate our theoretical framework on manifolds with known orientability: the 2-sphere $S^2$ (orientable), the M\"obius band (non-orientable), the Klein bottle in $\R^4$ (non-orientable), and $\mathbb{R}P^2$ represented as line-patch images in $\R^{100}$ (non-orientable).
+The experiments demonstrate that (i) reconstruction loss alone enforces cocycle consistency without explicit regularisation (Lemma~\ref{lemma:cocycle-from-reconstruction} and Corollary~\ref{cor:cocycle-from-recon}); (ii) the sign cocycle correctly classifies orientability via the coboundary test (Corollary~\ref{cor:practical-orientability}); (iii) the diagnostic quantities $\eta$ and $\delta$ reliably distinguish successful from failed training; and (iv) the local stability theorem (Theorem~\ref{thm:local-stability}) explains the practical detection regime more accurately than the global Theorem~\ref{thm:sign-cocycle-stability}.